Whenever Derrick Rose makes a highlight play, flashbacks to his MVP season with the Chicago Bulls are common.

 If I were voting, my vote would go to LeBron because his numbers were better all-around and the Miami Heat thoroughly dismantled the Bulls in the Eastern Conference Finals.
 (Unfortunately, the latter part of my justification doesn’t mean much because the award is wrongly handed out before the postseason concludes.)
 James significantly outplayed Rose on both ends of the court and made the five-game series as painless as possible.

 Since playoff numbers don’t matter in the MVP vote, we have to go back to the regular season, where James outplayed Rose (and everyone else) on both ends of the floor.
 The only difference is that it was much closer.
+James beat rose in points (26.7 to 25.0) and rebounds (7.5 to 4.1) and wasn’t far back in assists (7.7 to 7.0).
 To say that these two weren’t the best players in the East that year would be ignorant, and the purpose of this isn’t to poo-poo what Rose did that season.

 He and James were the only guys in the league to average at least 25 points and seven assists a game that year, and Rose was the new kid who was in prime position to dethrone LeBron and become the new face of the league.
 Although Chicago didn’t have the best overall team, they could lock up any offense and rode their top-ranked defense to a 62-20 season; Miami was solid all-around and far more lethal offensively but finished four games back of the Bulls.

-Rose was not a key to the Bulls’ lockdown defense, but the team behind him did a great job of masking it.
+Rose was not a key to the Bulls’ lockdown defense, but the team behind him did a great job of hiding him.
 LeBron has always been an elite defender no matter how you cut it, but that alone isn’t enough to make him the MVP.

 Both guys were excellent playmakers, with James being a more efficient scorer and a better passer.
 Much like there’s no way to defend LeBron, there was no one who could stop Rose.
 The player that we see now is a shell of what he once was, but Rose’s explosion and acrobatics made him nearly impossible to defend below the free throw line, and the best the defense could do was force him to make jump shots.